Adaptation of a population to a changing environment under the light of quasi-stationarity: Abstract

 \section{Abstract}

-We consider a model of diffusion with jumps intended to illustrate the adaptation of a population to the variation of its environment.
-A specific process for adaptation is coupled to a Feller logistic diffusion whose growth rate declines as the optimal trait is further away.
-Extinction is then more likely to occur.
-Assuming that our deterministic environment is changing regularly in a constant direction, we obtain the existence and uniqueness of the quasi-stationary distribution, the associated survival capacity and the Q-process.
-Our approach provides moreover several results of exponential convergence (in total variation for the measures).
-From these summary information, we can characterize the efficiency of internal adaptation (i.e. renewal of the population from the invasions of mutants).
-When the latter is lacking, there is still stability, yet due to the high level of population extinction.
-Different features then emerge.
+We analyze the long-term stability of a stochastic model designed to illustrate the adaptation of a population to variation in its environment.
+A piecewise-deterministic process modeling adaptation is coupled to a Feller logistic diffusion modeling population size.
+As the individual features in the population become further away from the optimal ones, the growth rate declines, making population extinction more likely.
+Assuming that the environment changes deterministically and steadily in a constant direction, we obtain the existence and uniqueness of the quasi-stationary distribution, the associated survival capacity and the Q-process.
+Our approach also provides several exponential convergence results (in total variation for the measures).
+From this synthetic information, we can characterize the efficiency of internal adaptation (i.e. population turnover from mutant invasions).
+When the latter is lacking, there is still stability, but because of the high level of population extinction.
+Therefore, such a characterization must be based on specific features of this quasi-ergodic regime. \\